 Wild Turkey Kentucky Spirit – KSBW at 101 proof – no age stated (reportedly at least eight years) – bottled 2/7/2007 from barrel #10, warehouse E, rick #13 – distilled by the Austin, Nichols Distilling Company, Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …

-Color: dark copper (notably darker than recent WTKS)
+Color: dark copper (notably darker than recent releases)

 Taste: vanilla, cinnamon, honey, caramel, tobacco, leather, musty oak, herbal/floral spice, light citrus

-Finish: medium/med-long, sticky vanilla, musty oak, hints of clove and citrus
+Finish: medium-long – sticky vanilla, musty oak, hints of clove & citrus

-Overall: And here we have it … the legendary classic Wild Turkey profile.
-As with other Kentucky Spirit bottles around this time, this 2007 bottle reminds me in many ways of late-80’s/early-90’s WT 101 8-year.
-Rich vanilla, musty oak, and plenty of herbal spice to savor (and some bonus tobacco/leather on the palate)!
-I absolutely love this Wild Turkey Kentucky Spirit.
-It’s even better than the 2009 bottle I recently reviewed.
-Excellent!
+Overall: And there we have it … the legendary classic Wild Turkey profile.
+As with other Kentucky Spirit bottles around the same time, this 2007 bottle reminds me in many ways of late-1980’s/early-1990’s Wild Turkey 101 8-year – rich vanilla, musty oak, and plenty of herbal spice to savor (as well as some bonus tobacco and leather on the palate).

 Rating: 4.5/5 🦃